 ...Articles for Families in Global Transition blog, such as "TCKs of Asia on Privilege and Diversity"; "International Schools and Education – Working for Equity

 "; and "Children of Deaf Adults as 'Third Culture Kids'"

 |...Print ad & promotional video text for a Japanese clinic providing physical therapy and Thai & Chinese traditional medicine treatment|

 ...Meeting 'scripts' for project manager in the private sector

-	...Internal presentation on business expansion plan for major private hospital in Bangkok
+...Internal presentation on business-expansion plan for a major private hospital in Bangkok